Recent Advances in Optimal Transport for Machine Learning: Supervised Learning

 \section{Supervised Learning}

-In the following, we discuss \gls{ot} for supervised learning (see section~\ref{sec:background_supervised_learning} for the basic definitions).
-We divide our discussion into: (i) \gls{ot} as a metric between samples; (ii) \gls{ot} as a loss function; (iii) \gls{ot} as a metric or loss for \emph{fairness}.

-In this section, we review the applications of \gls{ot} for supervised learning (see section~\ref{sec:background_supervised_learning} for the basic definitions of this setting).
-We divide applications into two categories, (i) the use of \gls{ot} as a metric and (ii) the use of \gls{ot} as a loss, which correspond to the two following sections.
+In this section we review applications of \gls{ot} for supervised learning in two directions.
+First, in section~\ref{sec:ot_loss}, we review the use of \gls{ot} as a loss in classification.
+Second, in section~\ref{sec:fairness}, we review \gls{ot} for fairness.